 - Home /

-The Kern County Superintendent of Schools (KCSOS) Teacher Induction Program (formerly known as BTSA) provides two years of job-embedded structured support and professional development for teachers who hold a Preliminary credential, after successful completion of the Teacher Induction Program, Participating Teachers are recommended for a Clear credential.
+The Kern County Superintendent of Schools (KCSOS) Teacher Induction Program (formerly known as BTSA) provides two years of job-embedded structured support and professional development for teachers who hold a Preliminary credential, after successful completion of the Teacher Induction Program, Candidates are recommended for a Clear credential.

 The KCSOS Teacher Induction Program is a multi-district consortium that includes 44 public school districts, 4 charter, 14 private schools, and the KCSOS educational programs.
 The KCSOS Teacher Induction Program is available to employees of consortium member districts/schools who hold Preliminary General Education and/or Preliminary Education Specialist credential(s).

-The staff of the KCSOS Teacher Induction Program works together with partnering districts to provide participating teachers with a system of comprehensive system of support; providing a mentoring system, materials, professional development and individualized assistance in order to deliver a district contextualized professional development and growth experience for each participant.
-With the guidance of trained Support Providers, Participating Teachers complete an inquiry-based structure of support as they learn and apply new skills within the context of their own classrooms, with their own students.
+The staff of the KCSOS Teacher Induction Program works together with partnering districts to provide Candidates with a system of comprehensive system of support; providing a mentoring system, materials, professional development and individualized assistance in order to deliver a district contextualized professional development and growth experience for each participant.
+With the guidance of trained Mentors, Candidates complete an inquiry-based structure of support as they learn and apply new skills within the context of their own classrooms, with their own students.

 What is Induction?